About

 Professional Development Days

-Professional Development Days, which take place weekly, are intended to create a professional learning community composed of all Summer Research Program Fellows and staff.
-The program includes professional development exercises led by scientists across several NYC academic institutions on topics of broad general scientific interest, Japanese-type lesson study, data driven instruction, construction and classroom use of virtual and physical science models, field trips, and other topics/exercises.
+The program includes professional development exercises led by scientists across several NYC academic institutions on topics of broad general interest (biomedical research discoveries, youth mental health, technology in the classroom, data driven instruction, construction and classroom use of virtual and physical models, field trips, etc.).

 View the 2024 program